 9. Christmas Village

-You can take your crafting skills to the next level by making a magical Christmas village to grace your house with during the holiday season.
+You can take your crafting skills to the next level by making a magical Christmas village to grace your house during the holiday season.
 And since it’ll take a long time to finish, you can make it an activity for the whole family.
 But beware that this project requires many crafting supplies and a lot of patience.

 Learn how to make Christmas Village on heyletsmakestuff.com.